Swiss stocks - Factors to watch on July 31

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH, July 31 Swiss stocks were expected to open near flat on Wednesday, with European stock index futures pointing to a mixed open as investors remain cautious ahead of the U.S. Federal Reserve's policy announcement later in the day.
+ZURICH, July 31 Swiss stocks were seen idling on Thursday, as uncertainty prevails ahead of a three-day weekend and with Argentina appearing set to default on its debt after talks with holdout creditors broke down.

-The Swiss blue-chip SMI was seen opening little changed at 7,814 points, according to premarket indications from bank Julius Baer.
+The Swiss blue-chip SMI was seen opening virtually unchanged at 8,499 points, according to premarket indications by bank Julius Baer.

 For more, click on